-This version of the guide will show how to set up a fully featured Mutable in a source code version of Unreal Engine.
+This guide will show how to set up a fully featured Mutable in a source code version of Unreal Engine.

 1) Get a clean working copy of the matching Unreal Engine version, for example 4.25.4.
 Each release of Mutable targets a specific engine version.
 Follow the step 1. of the official install instructions from Epic.
 For example, if you are using TortoiseGIT, you should clone with the following options to select a branch:

 2) Download and apply the necessary engine patch.
 The patch can be downloaded on every platform download page.
 For example this page is for Windows platform.
 Access to some platforms may be restricted based on your license.
 To apply the patch, there are several options: